Advances in 3D Neural Stylization: A Survey: Open Challenges and Future Works

-\textbf{3D-Holistic Style Feature.} This report summarizes 3D neural stylization works mainly based on large-data 2D pixel-level feature extractors, since large-data 3D pre-trained models are still rare and expensive.
-Even though some works \cite{huang2021learning, liu2023stylerf} try to lift 2D content features to 3D before 3D stylization (Section \ref{sec:challenge_3d_consistency}), they still use view-dependent style features for final 3D stylization supervision.
+\textbf{3D-Holistic Style Feature of Scenes.} The majority of works reviewed are supervised by large-data 2D pixel-level features extracted from multi-views \citep{michel2022text2mesh, zhang2022arf, kim2019transport}, since large-data 3D pre-trained models are still rare and expensive.
+Even though some works try to lift 2D content features to 3D before 3D stylization \citep{huang2021learning, liu2023stylerf, huang2022stylizednerf}, they still use view-dependent style features for final 3D stylization supervision.
 It is also impractical to lift 2D features to 3D at every iteration.
-Some works \cite{michel2022text2mesh, ma2023x} supervise stylization with a 3D-aware style feature by averaging features of several views for a small object (Section \ref{sec:challenge_3d_consistency}), which is not implementable for more views with limited memory.
-Per-view or multi-view supervision may not be sufficient to represent the whole 3D scene style feature, and worse may dilute the current single-view style from other views with conflicting gradients \cite{gao2023textdeformer}.
-More research and investigation is needed for efficient 3D-aware and even 3D-holistic style feature for 3D stylization.
+Some works supervise stylization with a 3D-aware style feature by averaging features of several views for a small object \citep{michel2022text2mesh, ma2023x}, which is not implementable for more views with limited memory.
+Per-view or multi-view supervision may not be sufficient to represent the whole 3D scene style feature, and worse may dilute the current single-view style from other views with conflicting gradients \citep{gao2023textdeformer}.
+More research and investigation are needed for efficient 3D-aware and even 3D-holistic style features for 3D stylization.

-\textbf{Diversity of Stylization Genres.} This report discussed a few stylization genres such as artistic, semantic, and photorealistic stylization.
-There remain stylization methods that are left beyond these genres such as stylization from physical scene modeling such as material editing, illumination changes, etc. Although there are some works on decomposing 3D scenes for material stylization \cite{lei2022tango} and relighting \cite{boss2021nerd,srinivasan2021nerv,zhang2021nerfactor, boss2021neural, li2022physically }, their stylization results, controllability, and rendering quality remain in an exploratory stage.

-\textbf{Standardized Evaluation on Other Stylization Problems.} We provided only a mini-benchmark for artistic novel view stylization, while other 3D stylization tasks are still developing evaluation criteria except for user study.
-We believe there should be some variations from the evaluation of our mini-benchmark, for other 3D stylization problems, while concerns should be similar (Section \ref{sec:eval_metrics}).